 In one curious incident, we had been on a helicopter border patrol and after looking at the photos we had taken we noticed that there had been a lot of work around the site of Hitler’s old bunker, with masses of fir trees heaped up in the middle.
 On a Flag Tour the following morning, we diverted by the site and saw that a gate had been left open in an otherwise screened-off compound.
 We walked in and were astonished to see the trees had been pulled aside to reveal the bunker looking remarkably good after decades under the earth.
 It was as if time had stood still for everything was exactly as it was when the war ended.
 We took some photographs in spite of being shouted at by half a dozen guards and workers.
 They might well be the last -or only – shots taken before the East Germans started to demolish everything above ground.

-At the end, it was clear from the sort of material we saw in shops that the East German state was were trying to re-establish a sense of history and even independence from a Soviet Union they thought was showing signs of collapse.
-From what we saw, had there actually been a war, it would have been the East Germans who would have been the hardest opponents to overcome, a suspicion since confirmed by trips to museums in what was the former East Berlin, “Haupstadt der DDR”.
+At the end, it was clear from the sort of material we saw in shops that the East German state was trying to re-establish a sense of national history and even independence from a Soviet Union that they thought was showing signs of collapse.
+From what we saw, had there actually been a war, it would have been the East Germans who would have been the hardest opponents to overcome, a suspicion since confirmed by recent visits to museums in what was the former East Berlin, “Haupstadt der DDR”.